Pricing With Project Solar - How It Works and How to Analyze

 In general, we do NOT recommend batteries for the average homeowner.
 The technology and/or price is simply too high to make financial sense.
 For most, "net metering" with your local utility company offers a far better return on your investment.
 If you have low net metering rates (below 3¢/kWh) or if you live in an area of frequent power outages, then batteries may be for you.

-In addition to installing the battery itself, you will need one Enphase IQ System Controller, which is $1,350 with DIY installation and $3,295 with full-service installation.
+In addition to installing the battery itself, you will need one Enphase IQ System Controller.
 There could also be added permitting costs depending on jurisdiction.
 The Enphase IQ System Controller enables you to charge your battery and power your home from your battery at the same time, taking full advantage of your battery and solar array in the event of an outage.

 These prices are before the 30% federal incentives.